Bee Statistics To Prove Why They’re Crucial for Our Environment!

 7 fun facts about bees

-The winter of 2006 to 2007 was what initially caused concern for honey bee populations.
+The winter losses of 2006 to 2007 were what initially caused concern for honey bee populations.
 Just the winter before, the honey bee loss percentage was 23.1%, according to the EPA.
 Fast forward a year, and that percentage rose by 5.6%, now making the average annual honey bee loss population at 28.7%

 Bees Population Statistics in the US

-By taking a look at bee statistics, we can accurately see the damage we humans, as well as pests and climate change, our doing to the populations.
+By taking a look at bee statistics, we can accurately see the damage we humans, as well as pests and climate change, are doing to the populations.
 Below are some interesting U.S. bee population statistics.

 Colony collapse disorder (CCD) is when a vast majority of a colony’s bees leave their hive, large amounts of stored food, and their queen.
 CCD, caused by things like pesticide poisoning, affects a bee’s ability to navigate.
 Therefore, when a bee heads out to collect pollen, it gets disorientated and can’t find its way back to the hive.